6 min read

 Another key requirement under the new law is the obligation for employers to disclose promotional opportunities within their organization.
 Employers need to make sure that internal employees are informed of available promotions that could involve an increase in compensation or a new title.
 These promotions must be communicated clearly so all employees have access to the same career opportunities.

-The law mandates that employers provide “reasonable efforts” to announce these internal job opportunities to current employees, especially those in the department or role being impacted.
+The law mandates that employers make “reasonable efforts” to announce these internal job opportunities to current employees, especially those in the department or role being impacted.
 This includes posting internal notices on job boards or sending email announcements to relevant employees.
-Once again, this is where HR can add value and partner with the business on this.
 Other key points include:

 - Communication Methods: Employers can use various communication methods to make employees aware of promotional opportunities, such as email announcements, internal job boards, or intranet postings.